Article

 The XDO (also referred to as EDO) was a naval officer in command of the extended defences of the approach, and was responsible for making sure friendly shipping was able to safely enter while enemy vessels were detected and dealt with.
 The XDO would pass naval intelligence information to the fire commander advising of the presence of friendly vessels.
 The XDO was responsible for controlling the examination service whereby ships were challenged and examined to ensure they were friend and not foe, and was in overall control of the various submarine indicator loops and minesweeping operations in the protected area.

 The minefield was controlled by the operator who could enable or disable the mines by means of electrical switches.
-The mines did not simply detonate on contact, but signalled contacts to a panel monitored by the operator who could then verify the contact and was able to manually trigger the the mines, disable them, or trigger others in the minefield if required.
+The mines did not simply detonate on contact, but signalled contacts to a panel monitored by the operator who could then verify the contact and was able to manually trigger the the mines, disable them, or trigger others in the minefield if.
 If required, the mines could also be set to detonate directly on contact.

 We are grateful to our friends at Subterranea Britannica for permission to reproduce the following report: